remalhq/Remal_ArduinoBoards/README.md

 3. **Install Boards**
    - Go to `Tools > Board > Boards Manager`.
-   - Search for `Remal IoT` and install the latest versions of the boards you want to use.
+   - Search for `Remal` and install the latest versions of the boards you want to use.

 4. **Select Your Board**
    - Go to `Tools > Board` and select the Remal board you want to use.